 WavebreakmediaMicro - Fotolia

 Orthodoxies come and go with speed and regularity in IT.
 That's certainly true with what once seemed a cut-and-dried server backup market.
-Driven by changing business demands and new technologies, organizations are rethinking the traditional data backup and recovery plan.
+Driven by changing business demands and new technologies, organizations are rethinking the traditional data backup policy.

 For instance, recovery is generally becoming more of a focus than backup alone.
 The cloud has evolved into both a backup location and a fresh anxiety since it is also another location needing protection.
 And, since most companies are neither wholly cloud-based nor wholly on premises, that spells complexity.
 As a result, there's now a whole glossary of options, including hybrid appliances for disaster recovery as a service (DRaaS) and other kinds of cloud-based backup.